 - Stay on marked trails, away from roads, water, railroads and pedestrians.

 sunburn in the winter, especially when they reflect off snow.
 Make sure to cover your child’s exposed skin with sunscreen and consider using sunglasses.

 Winter is a time when

 household fires occur.
 It is a good time to remember to:

 - Buy and install smoke alarms on every floor of your home

 - Practice fire drills with your children

-- Install a carbon monoxide detector outside bedrooms
+carbon monoxide detector outside bedrooms